Tokyo tanks: Description

 All B-17F aircraft built by Boeing from Block 80, by Douglas from Block 25, and by Vega from Block 30 were equipped with Tokyo tanks, and the entire run of B-17Gs by all three manufacturers had Tokyo tanks.
-B-17s with factory-mounted Tokyo tanks were first introduced to the Eighth Air Force in England in April 1943 with the arrival of the 94th and 95th Bomb Groups, equipped with new aircraft.
-By June 1943, aircraft that were so equipped began to appear in greater numbers as replacements, and from the beginning of July 1943, all replacement aircraft that did not have the tanks already installed were equipped before issue.
+B-17s with factory-mounted Tokyo tanks were first introduced to the Eighth Air Force in England in April 1943 with the arrival of the 94th Bomb Group and 95th Bomb Group, equipped with new aircraft.
+By June 1943, aircraft that were so equipped began to appear in greater numbers as replacement aircraft and with new groups moving to England.
+Beginning in July 1943, all replacement aircraft that did not have the tanks already installed were equipped before issue.

+Use of the term "Tokyo tanks" appeared in American newspapers by mid-November 1943, in a first-person account of a bombing raid authored by Beirne Lay Jr., then a lieutenant colonel in the United States Army Air Forces.

 Although the tanks were removable, this could only be done by first removing the wing panels, and so was not a routine maintenance task.
 A drawback to the tanks was that there was no means of measuring remaining fuel quantity within the cells.
-Fuel was moved from the cells to the engine tanks by opening control valves within the bomb bay so that the fuel drained by gravity.
-Although the tanks were specified as self-sealing, vapor buildup within partially drained tanks made them explosive hazards in combat.
+Fuel was moved from the cells to the engine feeder tanks by opening control valves within the bomb bay so that the fuel drained by gravity.
+Although the tanks were specified as self-sealing, vapor buildup within partially-drained tanks made them explosive hazards in combat, such as when struck by flak or cannon shells.